If there’s one eCommerce technique that’s important to any online store, from a brand new startup to a booming business, it’s sales funnels.

 Here are two good places to start.
 The WordPress repository, which contains free themes, and ThemeForest for paid themes.

-You can also try the Astra theme, which has nearly 200 templates to cover any type of store.
+You can also try the Astra theme, which has nearly 200 website templates to cover any type of store.

 Finally, you’ll need to install WooCommerce.